dwyl/autocomplete/README.md

 2. [ ] Display a stats (*searches*) of the words people have looked up in an intuitive and creative way!

+> Note: even though you are running nodemon you still *may* not see the latest changes in your browser when you refresh the page... sometimes you might need to completely re-start the server `npm run nodemon` to get the page to completely refresh ...

 ### Repo Owner

 + [x] Add a ***.jshintrc*** file to your project